At the heart of the Academy is a diverse series of Interest Groups.

 Gives ASPEC members the opportunity to share their adventures and learning experiences, and to pass on many good travel tips.
 Participants have traveled to all of the Earth’s continents and oceans, from the Near East to the Far East, from the deserts of Africa and Asia to the icy wastes of Antarctica, from the sweltering interiors of Australia to the sweltering jungles of Southeast Asia, from the islands of the Caribbean to the islands of the South Pacific, by plane and ship, rail and balloon, car and dogsled.

 Works with the local equity theater in St. Petersburg.
-The participants purchase a special ASPEC pass that entitles them to attend four theater productions at the Raymond James Theater, home of the American Stage.
-ASPEC members attend select Sunday matinee performances and American Stage provides special tours of backstage, costume shop, lighting systems upon our request.
-Additionally, these pre-scheduled productions include a talk-back with the actors, director, and other staff after the play.
-This provides a deeper understanding of the production and the individual performances.
-The staff at American Stage also gain the valuable feedback during the discussion.
+The participants purchase a special ASPEC pass that entitles them to attend four theater productions at American Stage.
+ASPEC schedules them as Sunday matinees and American Stage provides special tours of backstage, costume shop, lighting systems upon our request.
+Additionally, every scheduled production includes a talk-back with the actors, director, and other staff after the play.
+This allows for discussion of the play and provides a deeper understanding of the production and the individual performances.
+The staff also gain valuable feedback on the performance during the discussion.

 Foreign Film Study